karishdsa/ERASE/README.md

 with the aim of gaining insight into its specific properties.
 It does this accounting for read depth an important bias in ASE detection.

-ERASE is described in our paper : ERASE: Extended Randomization for assessment of multiple annotation enrichment in ASE datasets <link>
+ERASE is described in our paper, ERASE: Extended Randomization for assessment of multiple annotation enrichment in ASE datasets <link>

 ## Install
-install.packages("ERASE")
+devtools::install_github("kmdsa/ERASE")

 ## Usage
 This section describes the steps to run ERASE examining enrichment in single (SAE)